Frankoma Pottery: History

 Frankoma was founded in 1933 in Norman, Oklahoma, by John Frank, who was a professor of ceramics at the University of Oklahoma from 1927 to 1936.
 The name Frankoma was derived from "Frank" plus the last three letters of "Oklahoma".
 Frank moved the company to Sapulpa in 1938, but rebuilt the factory later that year after a fire.

 Frankoma used light-hued local Ada clay in its early products which was replaced by a Sapulpa OK based brick-red local clay in 1953.
 John Frank operated the pottery with his wife, Grace Lee Frank, until his death in 1973; Grace designed a second line, called Gracetone for the firm.
 The factory was rebuilt in 1984 after a fire in September 1983 destroyed most of the facility.
 The company filed for Chapter 11 bankruptcy protection in 1990.
 The Frank's daughter, Joniece, ran the pottery until 1991, when she was forced to sell the struggling company.
 The buyer, Richard Bernstein of Maryland, resold the business in 2005 to Det Merryman.

+The company was closed for six weeks and then sold again in the summer of 2008, reopening on August 18 under new owner Joe Ragosta.
+Ragosta planned to rehire all the employees and continue the Frankoma line of pottery.
+The year 2008 marked the company's 75th anniversary.